mvolkmann/blog/src/python/anaconda.md

 press the "Apply" button at the bottom.
 A dialog listing all the packages to be added, some of which are dependencies, will be displayed.
-Press "Apply" to do so.
+Press "Apply" to install all of them.

 To enable adding packages from channels other than the default Anaconda channel, press "Channels" to see a dialog listing the current channels,